vansaltzman/SmartNotes/README.md

 # SmartNotes
-Note taking application to help readers remember relevant information by having the identical words share a single note
+Note taking application to help readers remember relevant information by having identical words share a single note

 Adding a new document (Click to see video)